stblassitude/ceptjs/README.md

 [Galax Teletext](https://galax.xyz/TELETEXT/) has a custom license: "This font is free to use in non-commercial projects.
 I would appreciate a credit and notification that you are using it."

 [Fairfax HD](https://www.kreativekorp.com/software/fonts/fairfaxhd.shtml)  by KreativeCorp is licensed under the OFL.

+## See also

+[Teletext Character Set](https://en.wikipedia.org/wiki/Teletext_character_set) is a different (newer) standard that has many of the same characters, but with different code points.